 We are committed to minimizing our environmental footprint and inspiring others to do the same.
 We are constantly seeking more ways to decrease energy usage, increase efficiency, and act with environmental awareness and responsibility across our facilities and offices.

 In our offices, we are vigilant about behaving sustainably.
-Our recent move (between floors) enabled us to improve our processes and significantly reduce our use of paper.
-By converting many of our processes to be online, our Accounting Department reduced its paper use by over 90%, while the Credit Department went from having 15 shelf cabinets to zero—all with the goal of operational and environmental excellence.
+We continue to significantly reduce our use of paper by converting many of our processes online all with the goal of operational and environmental excellence.

 Harnessing Solar Energy

-We converted our 250,000 square foot warehouse in New Jersey to solar power.
-We prioritize the purchase and use of electric-powered forklifts and vehicles in our warehouses.
+We have converted our 330,000 square foot warehouse in New Jersey to solar power.
+We also prioritize the purchase and use of electric-powered forklifts and vehicles in our warehouses.